 Remember that it’s more about quality than quantity.

-If you’re actively seeking out links, focus on trusted, reputable websites rather than cheap, spammy sites.
-A link from an area college (.edu) or a local news site will carry a lot more weight than a random irrelevant blog.
+If you’re actively seeking links, focus on trusted, reputable websites rather than cheap, spammy ones.
+A link from an area college (.edu) or a local news site will carry much more weight than a random, irrelevant blog.